 The archives also possesses the patient records for Morgan Heights.
 The boxes and even the folders were somewhat water-damaged several years ago.
 However, the papers themselves miraculously remained intact.
 They were re-boxed into thirty-four boxes earlier this week, which should aid greatly in their preservation.

 Previously, our policy was to restrict these records to all except children of patients, as formerly required under Michigan and federal law.
 However, in doing the research for this blog post, I discovered that recent changes in state and federal law have changed access policies to patient records.
-Under 2013 changes to HIPAA (the Health Insurance Portability and Accountability Act), patient records now become open for historical and genealogical research fifty years after the patient’s death.
+Under 2013 changes to HIPAA (the Health Insurance Portability and Accountability Act), patient records now become open for historical and genealogical research seventy-five years after the patient’s death.
 State laws still apply, but Michigan’s laws have changed to match HIPAA.

-Consequently, we can now provide access to the Morgan Heights Sanatorium Patient Records as long as the patient has been dead for at least fifty years.
+Consequently, we can now provide access to the Morgan Heights Sanatorium Patient Records as long as the patient has been dead for at least seventy-five years.
 We are thrilled to be able to open up these exciting records to researchers.

 Stop by the archives Monday through Friday from 10 AM-4 PM to learn more about Morgan Heights and other topics!